Rokhlin dimension: duality, tracial properties, and crossed products: Structure of the crossed product

 For (7), one uses an identical argument as for (9), replacing $\Ot$ by $M_{n^\infty}$ and noting that unique $n$-divisibility of an abelian group is equivalent to absorbing $\Z[1/n]$ tensorially.
 Also, (8) follows by applying (7) for all $n\in\N$.

 Finally, for (10), this is Theorem~1.4 in~\cite{Dad_fiberwise_2009}. \end{proof}

 The next result lists a number of classes that are closed under positive existential embeddings (property (P2)).
-The list of such classes is really much longer, and we only mention here the ones that are relevant for this work.
-Some of these observations were made, in the separable case, in~\cite{Gar_crossed_2014}, and later independently in~\cite{BarSza_sequentially_2016}, and are also implicit in various earlier papers.
-In the general case, permanence properties of this kind were systematically studied in~\cite{GarLup_equivariant_2016} and, in a different setting, in Section~2 of~\cite{FHLRTVW_model_2015}, in the context of continuous model theory.
+Some of these observations were made, in the separable case, in~\cite{Gar_crossed_2017}, and later independently in~\cite{BarSza_sequentially_2016}, and are also implicit in various earlier papers.
 For the classes in (6), (7) and (8), the result is new even in the separable case.